 If you don’t want other parties to directly intervene in your site, they can help you transfer your data without requesting your source cart’s access permission by using Database File.
 Learn more on how to migrate from your Database Files.

 How much does LitExtension cost?

 The exact pricing depends on the size of your online store and the data you want to be migrated.
-LitExtension offers a very reasonable price starting from $59, which is for moving up to 500 products, 500 customers, and 500 orders.
+LitExtension offers a very reasonable price starting from $69, which is for moving up to 500 products, 500 customers, 500 orders and 100 entities.

-They provide a price estimation tool here.
+They provide a price estimation solution here.
 You can refer to it to get your pricing.

 How to use LitExtension?

-LitExtension provides a simple three-step migration that minimizes the least of your personal involvement so that you can perform the migration yourself, hassle-free and no technical skills needed.
+LitExtension provides a simple three-step migration that minimizes human involvement so that you can perform the migration yourself, hassle-free and no technical skills needed.

 First, you need to Register an account or Sign In on LitExtension site.
 You also can log in easily by your existing Google or Facebook account.